 The California sycamore-coast live oak riparian woodlands community is associated with Oil Creek and is restricted to the northwestern portion of the project site.
 This community constitutes approximately 0.28 acre of coverage.
 Hardstem and California bulrush marshes are restricted to the margins of the Lake Pit and constitute approximately 0.18 acre of the project site.
 While various forms of oak woodlands are recognized by the Manual of California Vegetation (CNPS 2023), oak woodlands were assessed based on the Los Angeles County Oak Woodland Conservation Management Plan guidance (County of Los Angeles 2014:3), as this guidance observes a more conservative approach defining an oak woodland as consisting of "...two or more oak trees of at least five inches in diameter measured at 4.5 feet above mean natural grade, with greater than 10 percent canopy cover".
-The oak woodlands are restricted to the project site.
-California sycamore-coast live oak riparian woodlands and hardstem and California bulrush marshes are CNPS California sensitive communities with an S3 (vulnerable statewide) and S3/S4 (denoting uncertainty in the rarity of the community with an accurate vulnerability assessment ranging from vulnerable statewide to apparently secure statewide) rarity rank, respectively.
+The oak woodlands are restricted to the northern portion of the project site and constitute approximately 1.51 acres of coverage within the project site.
+California sensitive communities with an S3 (vulnerable statewide) and S3/S4 (denoting uncertainty in the rarity of the community with an accurate vulnerability assessment ranging from vulnerable statewide to apparently secure statewide) rarity rank, respectively.
 The CNPS (2023) ranks coast live oak woodlands and forests as S4, apparently secure statewide.